mattpfeffer/stylelint-config-astro/README.md

 # stylelint-config-astro

-A shareable Stylelint config for linting Astro (`.astro`) files.
+A shareable Stylelint config for linting Astro (`.astro`) files :rocket:

 ## The low down

-This config bundles [PostCSS HTML] and configures it to parse .astro files so you can use Stylelint on the `<style></style>` section within those components.
+This config bundles [`postcss-html`] and configures it to parse .astro files so you can use Stylelint on the `<style></style>` section within those components.

 ## Minimum Requirements

 This package requires the following peer depenencies:

--   [Stylelint] v14.0.0 and above
+-   [stylelint] v14.0.0 and above
--   [PostCSS HTML] v1.0.0 and above
+-   [postcss-html] v1.0.0 and above

 ## Installation